Webinar: What’s in a number? Disability data for business change, 4 October 2018

 As part of the ILO Global Business and Disability Network’s work stream “Workplace Adjustment Services”, the masterclass webinar “Making Remote Working Work” addressed issues relevant for those responsible in multinational organisations for ensuring remote working liberates every employee’s productivity, while enhancing their well-being and engagement.

 Moderated by Susan Scott-Parker (CEO and Founder, business disability international), Nasser Siabi (CEO, Microlink) and Christopher Lee (Managing Director, International Association of Accessibility Professionals (IAAP)) discussed how remote working can be made inclusive and accessible for all.

 Webinar: Making it easier: Launch of a toolkit on best practice: employer “disability confidence”

-This webinar launches the Disability-confident employers’ toolkit.
+This webinar launched the Disability Confident Employer’s Tool Kit.
 There is a clear imperative to make it easier for employers to say “yes” to the best practice that benefits both the business and persons with disabilities seeking meaningful employment and careers.